-LOSS OF LIFE - DEATH IN SERVICE
+LOSS OF LIFE / DEATH IN SERVICE

-1. If a Seafarer dies whilst in the employment of the Company, including death occurring whilst travelling to and from the vessel, or as a result of marine or other similar peril, the Company shall pay the sums specified in the attached schedule (Annex 1) to the widow/widower and to each dependent child up to a maximum of 4 (four) under the age of 21.
+1. If a Seafarer dies through any cause whilst in the employment of the Company, or rising from the employment with the Company, including death from natural causes or death occurring whilst travelling to or from the vessel, or as a result of marine or other similar peril, the Company shall pay the sums specified in the attached schedule (Annex 1) to the widow/widower or children or parents and to each dependent child up to a maximum of 4 (four) under the age of 21.
 If the Seafarer shall leave no widow/widower, the aforementioned sum shall be paid to the person or body empowered by law or otherwise to administer the estate of the Seafarer.
 The Company shall also transport at its own expense the body to Seafarer's home where practical and at the families' request and pay the cost of burial expenses.